slightlynybbled/weibull/readme.md

 As I advance in refactoring the library into a more complete and useable package, I will eventually replace all of the text of the readme with appropriate substitutions and remove this temporary disclaimer.

-# Weibull Reliability Analysis
+# Weibull Reliability Overview

-This is a rough collection of Weibull analysis routines.
-I make no claim to the accuracy.
+This is a rough collection of Weibull analysis and test design classes.
+The three primary classes are the `Analysis`, `Design`, and `Weibayes`.

-Routines are for low sample sizes.
-I believe at large sample sizes, maximum likelihood methods are more accurate.
-The Weibull fits here are done as Y on X and X on Y regressions - the equivalent to graphing on Weibull paper.
-The class can handle right-censored data (data in which the test was stopped before all units have experienced failure).

-A class for Weibayes analysis is also included.

-Also included is are a few methods to determine test time or number of samples.

-I wrote this while working at a manufacturing company.
-Before I could polish it up, I left for a completely different job.
-I doubt I will use this again, but I wanted to pull the work in progress out of the iPython notebook where it was and stick it in a file.
-As a result, there are some duplicate functions in the file.
-I couldn't be bothered to clean those up...

-# Weibull Basic Fitting
+## Weibull Analysis

 The most fundamental weibull analysis is to calculate the values of beta and eta for a given list of life data.

-Censored data can be fit as well as uncensored data.
-Four fits are performed:
+The curve fit can deal with censored as well as uncensored data.

+### Considerations

+The basic method used within the `Analysis` class is the electronic equivalent of curve fitting on weibull paper.
+In short, it uses regressions to determine the beta and eta values.
+This works quite well for small sample sizes, but other methods - such as maximum likelihood - may yield more accurate results as sample size increases.

 A basic example is shown here, but more complete examples may be found within the [examples](examples/) directory.